-Another aspect to be examined is 'factory building' - is it building (and hence credit restricted) or plant (and hence credit admissible)?
+Another aspect to be examined is whether a 'factory building' is a building (and hence, credit restricted) or plant (and hence credit admissible)?
 Every structure is not immovable property.
-Please examine if the structure is a 'means of production' or the 'location of production'.
+One should examine if the structure is a 'means of production' or the 'location of production'.
 Steel structures for gantry crane to move about would not be building but part of the supports for the crane.
 This area requires some technical insight and cannot be dismissed based on visual inspection by an untrained eye.
-Plant may be annexed to the ground - courts have applied the test whether the annexation is the object of permanent beneficial enjoyment of the land.
-Machinery for metal shaping and electro-plating which was attached by bolts to special concrete bases that could not be removed was NOT treated to be part of structure or solid beneath as the attachment was NOT for beneficial enjoyment of the soil or concrete.
+Plant may be annexed to the ground.
+Courts have applied the test whether the annexation is the object of permanent beneficial enjoyment of the land.
+Machinery for metal shaping and electro-plating which was attached by bolts to special concrete bases that could not be removed was not treated to be part of structure or solid beneath as the attachment was not for beneficial enjoyment of the soil or concrete.
 If they retain their identity and are not for beneficial enjoyment of the land, then they will be creditable as 'plant and machinery' even though they may be annexed to the ground.
 Plant is erected and then an enclosure is fabricated around the plant, the enclosure is not directly involved in the operation of the plant although it is necessary to provide protection to the plant from weather and other factors that can adversely affect the production with the plant.
-Tendency could be to vaguely describe the enclosure or its fabrication may be simultaneously with the plant but test of identity remains to decide the admissibility or restriction of credit.
+Tendency could be to vaguely describe the enclosure, or its fabrication may be simultaneously with the plant, but test of identity remains to decide the admissibility or restriction of credit.
+Examine, if the enclosure is 'passive' component in the working of the factory or an 'active' component.